About Lourdes Grottos

 Lourdes grotto replicas have been built at numerous Catholic institutions around the world: churches, schools, universities, seminaries, convents, monasteries, orphanages, cemeteries, retreat houses and pilgrimage sites.
 Many were built in Europe, particularly France, Germany, Belgium, and Ireland, and others are found on every continent due to missionary activity.

-Lourdes grottos were built in nearly every state and province.
-They are found most frequently in Illinois, New York, Pennsylvania and Quebec.
+Lourdes grottos were built in every state and province.
+They are found most frequently in New York, Pennsylvania, Illinois, California and Quebec.
 In the US, they were often built by German Catholic immigrants.

 Lourdes Grotto Features